-ESI intends to perform sensitivity studies under certain circumstances. to determine, based on ESI's sole and absolute discretion and business judgment, whether proposals selected for the primary award list and secondary award shortlist would be different considering the results of the sensitivity analysis.
-For example, ESI intends to perform sensitivities that assume that certain upgrades to the Transmission System will be in service during the deliver termDelivery Term of the proposal.
-Unless The TAG will perform sensitivities that assume that the Amite South/Downstream of Gypsy upgrades will be in service in 2008, unless the TBU determines that the Amite South/Downstream of Gypsy upgrades will not be placed into service until later than 2008, the TAG will perform sensitivities that assume that those Amite South/Downstream of Gypsy upgrades will be in service in 2008.
-The TAG also will planplans to perform sensitivity studies that will include upgrades that are identified in the TBU's Construction $Plan^{5}-^{6}$ , if available.
-Other sensitivity studies also may be conducted in connection with this RFP; any such sensitivity studies are required to include identified upgrades, the AFC models and seasonal cases will be used to determine the effects on the Entergy transmission system of the changes contemplated in those sensitivity studies.
+ESI intends to perform sensitivity studies under certain circumstances to determine, based on ESI's sole and absolute discretion and business judgment, whether proposals selected for the primary award list and secondary award shortlist would be different considering the results of the sensitivity analysis.
+For example, ESI intends to perform sensitivities that assume that certain upgrades to the Transmission System will be in service during the Delivery Term of the proposal.
+The TAG will perform sensitivities that assume that the Amite South/Downstream of Gypsy upgrades will be in service in 2008, unless the TBU determines that the Amite South/Downstream of Gypsy upgrades will not be placed into service until later than 2008.
+The TAG also plans to perform sensitivity studies that will include upgrades identified in the TBU's Construction Plan5, if available.
+Other sensitivity studies also may be conducted in connection with this RFP; any such sensitivity studies will be developed in consultation with the Evaluation IM.
+In the event that sensitivity studies are required to include identified upgrades, the AFC models and seasonal cases will be used to determine the effects of the changes contemplated in those sensitivity studies.